ZiggyCreatures/FusionCache/docs/AGentleIntroduction.md

 Wouldn't it be nice if there could be a way to simply let FusionCache temporarily reuse an expired cache entry if the factory is taking too long?

 Enter **soft/hard timeouts**.

-We can specify a **soft timeout** to be used if there's an expired cache entry to use as a fallback.

-We can also specify a **hard timeout** to be used in any case, no matter what: in this case, if we also specified a `failSafeDefaultValue`, that will be used as a fallback, otherwise an exception will be thrown and we will have to handle it ourselves, because in some cases that would be more preferable than a very slow response.

-In both cases it is possible (and enabled *by default*, so we don't have to do anything) to let the timed-out factory keep running in the background, and update the cached value as soon as it finishes, so we get the best of both worlds: a **fast response** and **fresh data** as soon as possible.

 Read more [**here**](Timeouts.md), or enjoy the complete [**step by step**](StepByStep.md) guide.